-Where to Dine Alfresco in Soho this Autumn
+Where to Dine Alfresco in Soho this Winter

 With dining alfresco being the biggest trend this year what better place to enjoy the fresh air than on the buzzing streets of Soho

-The Great British summer is now firmly behind us, there is still plenty of opportunity to enjoy some al fresco eating and drinking beneath the crisp autumn sun.
+The Great British summer is now firmly behind us, there is still plenty of opportunity to enjoy some al fresco eating and drinking on cosy winter evenings.
 So, don your shades and grab your coat because Soho isn’t going anywhere.

 *Please check directly with the restaurants for their latest opening days and times*

 A grand total of 17 of our roads are currently car free with many restaurants, bars and cafes adding tables outside their venues to make sure you can still dine out and feel safe in the open air.
 Greek Street, Frith Street, Dean Street and Old Compton Street are amongst the new pedestrianised areas paving the way for a greener Soho.